 Crowdcube is committed to promoting investor protection and transparency by providing our investor community with the necessary tools and information for informed investment decisions, including an understanding of potential risks.

-Crowdcube approves every pitch on the platform to ensure it is fair, clear and not misleading.
-Our Due Diligence Charter outlines the analysis and verification that is conducted on equity fundraises on Crowdcube.
+Our Due Diligence Charter outlines the analysis and verification that is conducted on financial promotions that are offered on Crowdcube.